No,

 Two other accomplices assist in the getaway boat.
 Scott is supposed to

 up into the propeller.
-That is kind of a cool effect and—more
+That is kind of a cool concept and—more

 importantly—signals the film's end is near.
 Anders' facial